-- 1.38 Issues for consideration which meet the criteria above will be allocated to deliberative session of the council. - 1.39 Each session will have a clear question that is to be addressed that is agreed with the "commissioning body" - 1.40 The Senate team will ensure inputs from reference material and subject matter experts to inform the discussion - 1.41 Council members, relevant assembly members, subject matter experts and wider stakeholders will be invited to join the discussion - 1.42 A report endorsed by the Senate will be provided to the commissioner and unless there is a specific reason not to do so, published on the Senate website.
+- 1.37 Issues for consideration that meet the criteria above will be allocated to a deliberative session of the council. - 1.38 Each session will have a clear question that is to be addressed that is agreed with the "commissioning body" - 1.39 The Senate team will ensure inputs from reference material and subject matter experts to inform the discussion - 1.40 Council members, relevant assembly members, subject matter experts, and wider stakeholders will be invited to join the discussion - 1.41 A report endorsed by the Senate will be provided to the commissioner and unless there is a specific reason not to do so, published on the Senate website.